If you are considering FUE or FUT hair transplant surgery, then it’s important to know whether you’re the right age for a hair transplant.

 While it’s not usually recommended to get a hair transplant in your early 20s, this can be a very difficult time to experience hair loss.
 You may feel hair loss is hampering your career or love life, or that it makes you a prime target for jokes.
 Even if you brush it off as banter, it’s common for hair loss to have a serious impact on men’s mental health .

-To understand why it’s often recommended that you delay a hair transplant until your late 20s/early 30s, you need to know why hair loss happens.
+To understand why it’s often recommended that you delay hair transplantation until your late 20s/early 30s, you need to know why hair loss happens.

 Male pattern baldness happens due to a combination of genetic inheritance, hormone levels, and your age.
 Dihydrotestosterone (DHT), a male sex hormone, binds to receptors in your hair follicles, causing them to shrink and stop producing hair.
 Your sensitivity to DHT is determined by your genes.